-Your doctor will talk to you about the different things you should consider when making treatment decisions.
+Your doctor will talk to you about the different factors you should consider when making treatment decisions.
 Together, you can decide on the best treatment for you.
 This will depend on:

-- your general health

-- your age

-- the Gleason score or cancer grade

-- the risk group and stage of the cancer.
+- your general health - your age - the Gleason score or cancer grade (see pages 25 to 26) - the stage of the cancer (see pages 22 to 24).